MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/installation-package.md

 7. Specify the location on the client computer where you want the Dynamics GP files installed.
 If you don’t enter the location, the default location is \\Program Files\\Microsoft Dynamics\\GP on the hard disk that has the operating system installed.

-    Be sure that the location is a valid location for every computer on which the installation package is used to install Dynamics GP 2018.
+    Be sure that the location is a valid location for every computer on which the installation package is used to install Dynamics GP.

     After you have specified the installation folder, click Next.